WCSCourses/Comp_Sys_Bio2025/course_data_2025/Monday_PathwaysNetworks_MSK/README.md

 - Reproducibility - Your analysis can be easily repeated and verified
 - Efficiency - Faster execution compared to manual GUI operations
 - Scalability - Simple to apply the same workflow to different datasets

+---

+### Running the scripts on your own computer

+- You'll need to install the latest versions of R and Rstudio.
+See instructions here: https://posit.co/download/rstudio-desktop/.
+- Before you can run the script you need to install several R-packages: rstudioapi, readxl, EnhancedVolcano, org.Hs.eg.db, enrichplot, ggplot2, clusterProfiler, RCy3, RColorBrewer
+- Also make sure that you have the latest version of Cytoscape installed!